José Fabio Micha

-José Fabio Micha Mikue (born 20 June 1994) is an Equatorial Guinean footballer who plays as a forward for Futuro Kings FC and the Equatorial Guinea national team.
+José Fabio Micha Mikue (born 20 June 1994) is an Equatorial Guinean footballer who plays as a forward for the Equatorial Guinea national team.
 He is also known as Doraso, a tribute to former French international footballer Vikash Dhorasoo.

 Club career

 Micha played for Akonangui FC at the 2014 CAF Champions League, Sony de Elá Nguema at the 2015 CAF Champions League, AD Racing de Micomeseng at the 2017 CAF Confederation Cup and Deportivo Niefang at the 2018 CAF Confederation Cup.
 He moved to Futuro Kings FC in 2019.

 International career

 Micha made his international debut for Equatorial Guinea on 28 July 2019.